bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 In accordance with B.C.
 Government procedures and policies, the standard [Privacy Impact Assessment (PIA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments) and [Security Threat and Risk Assessment (STRA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) processes have been completed for this use case.

-Development of digital technology is led by [British Columbia’s Digital Code of Practice](https://digital.gov.bc.ca/resources/digital-principles), applicable to all public service employees and contractors involved in and accountable for digital service delivery.

 ## 2.3.
 Trust Assurance and Certification
-[MDS](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) is governed by standards and assurances outlined under [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01)
+Development of digital technology is led by [British Columbia’s Digital Code of Practice](https://digital.gov.bc.ca/resources/digital-principles), applicable to all public service employees and contractors involved in and accountable for digital service delivery.

 ## 2.4.
 Governance Requirements
 Governance Requirements stem from [MDS](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/)